darindf/PsychoPhysioCollector/README.md

-# PsychoPhysioCollector
+# PsychoPhysioCollector: A Smartphone-Based Data Collection App for Psychophysiological Research
 Version: 2.0.5

-Document version: 1.0.5
+Document version: 1.0.6

 Date: 08/03/2016

 ## What is the PsychoPhysioCollector for Android?
-The PsychoPhysioCollector is an App for Android OS to collect physiological, kinematical data by internal and external sensors and subjective data by questionnaires.
+The PsychoPhysioCollector (PPC) is an App for Android OS to collect physiological, kinematical data by internal and external sensors and subjective data by questionnaires.
 It supports:

 * Zephyr BioHarness 3
 * Shimmer R2 inertial measurement units (IMU)s with Shimmer ECG-Modul and Shimmer Gyro-Modul